When and where on 25.10. can be seen over Germany

 Solar eclipse October 2022: When was the last solar eclipse in Germany?

 Some will think back to August 11, 1999, when the last solar eclipse was observed over Germany.
-Astronomy enthusiasts rushed to supermarkets and stocked up on sun goggles, lingered outside for hours intently watching the total solar eclipse across the sky.
+Astronomy enthusiasts stormed supermarkets and took cover We put on sun protection goggles and stayed outside for hours, carefully observing the total solar eclipse in the sky.
 Even on the freeways, traffic jams stretched for kilometers and brought traffic to a standstill.

 The eclipse on October 25, 2022 will probably not be such a spectacle.
 Because then there is “only” a partial solar eclipse, but it is not the longest of the century, like November 2021, when the moon moves in front of the sun.